yumemi-inc/Tart/README.md

     // ...
 ```

-This is fine if the code is simple, but if the code becomes long, define an extension function for each State.
+This is fine if the code is simple, but if the code becomes long, define an extension function for each *State*.
-Code for each State becomes easier to understand.
+Code for each *State* becomes easier to understand.

 ```kt
 override suspend fun onDispatch(state: MainState, action: MainAction): MainState = when (state) {